 PEO for Employment Management Services

 A PEO provides comprehensive HR services through partnerships with small to medium-sized businesses.
-In this symbiotic relationship, the Pivotal-managed PEO operates as an outsourced HR department.
+In this symbiotic relationship, the Pivotal-managed PEO (Professional Employer Organization) operates as an outsourced HR department.
 Or, you can opt for Pivotal’s Employer of Record services.

 The Concept of Co-Employment